 Career opportunities as a graduate

-Underwriters are responsible for issuing policies and deciding on which policies an insurance company should offer potential clients and to calculate the amount charged for insurance coverage.
-They set out the details of the policy which they create through analysing information from prospective policy holders and assess the risks, likelihood and potential cost of the claim.
-The career progression for this role can lead to applying for related jobs such as working in claims management, loss adjusting, risk management or even becoming a catastrophe modeller and also working with more complex issues and risks with more experience.
+Underwriters are responsible for issuing policies and deciding on which policies an insurance company should offer potential clients.
+They also calculate the amount charged for insurance coverage.
+They set out the details of the policy which they create; through analysing information from prospective policy holders and assess the risks, likelihood and potential cost of the claim.
+The career progression for this role can lead to applying for related jobs; such as working in claims management, loss adjusting, risk management or even becoming a catastrophe modeller.
+You can also work with more complex issues and risks as you progress in your career.

 Insurance Loss Adjuster

 This role involves investigating large or complicated claims for insurance companies with the aim to lower loss and to get businesses back up and running with the minimum amount of disruption.
-If you want to become a loss adjuster, your role will consist of visiting sites to survey damage, gathering evidence, requesting reports from specialists and advising claimants on how to avoid further losses amongst other tasks.
-The progression for this career path is to specialise in a particular type of claim once you have gained experience, move into management or even become a chartered loss adjuster, where you can set up and run your own practice.
+If you want to become a loss adjuster; your role will consist of visiting sites to survey damage, gathering evidence, requesting reports from specialists and advising claimants on how to avoid further losses amongst other tasks.
+The progression for this career path is to specialise in a particular type of claim once you have gained experience.
+You can then move into management or even become a chartered loss adjuster, where you can set up and run your own practice.